Chern-Simons theory, decomposition, and the A model: Prototype: for trivially-acting

-Since we have gauged a trivially-acting ${\mathbb Z}_2$ in the worldsheet bulk (by virtue of the fact that the target is the gerbe $X_z$ \cite{Pantev:2005rh,Pantev:2005wj,Pantev:2005zs}), and since the action is also trivial on the boundary, there is a decomposition \cite{Hellerman:2006zs} into two universes, indexed by characters of ${\mathbb Z}_2$.
-This is reflected by, for example, the bulk twist field for the trivially-acting ${\mathbb Z}_2$ generator, as well as the extra operators in the boundary theory.
-(As discussed in appendix~\ref{app:gauge-qm}, there are no new states in the boundary theory, since cross-sections are zero-dimensional, but there are still extra operators, analogous to twist fields in two dimensions, arising because one can have multiple distinct ${\mathbb Z}_2$ bundles on $S^1$.)
+Since the target of the bulk theory is the gerbe $X_z$, implicitly we have gauged a trivially-acting ${\mathbb Z}_2$ in the worldsheet bulk \cite{Pantev:2005rh,Pantev:2005wj,Pantev:2005zs}.
+In other words, the theory is described as having a local trivially-acting ${\mathbb Z}_2$, and has a UV presentation as a gauge theory with a trivially-acting ${\mathbb Z}_2$ subgroup.

-We also\footnote{ Gauging a trivial group action along the boundary is not required to obtain a decomposition.
-However, in the present context, doing so will yield a consistent story for general cases. } gauge the trivially-acting ${\mathbb Z}_2$ along the boundary.
-As observed in appendix~\ref{app:gauge-qm} elsewhere, this does not generate any new states, as there are no twisted sectors in quantum mechanics (since spatial cross-sections are zero-dimensional).
-That said, the boundary gauging does generate an additional operator ${\cal O}$ which implements that trivially-acting ${\mathbb Z}_2$, reflecting the fact that the boundary path integral is summing over principal ${\mathbb Z}_2$ bundles on the boundary $S^1$.
+As observed in appendix~\ref{app:gauge-qm} and elsewhere, gauging the trivially-acting ${\mathbb Z}_2$ along the boundary does not generate any new states, as there are no twisted sectors in quantum mechanics (since spatial cross-sections are zero-dimensional).
+That said, the boundary gauging does generate an additional operator ${\cal O}$ which implements that trivially-acting ${\mathbb Z}_2$, reflecting the fact that the boundary path integral is summing over principal ${\mathbb Z}_2$ bundles on the boundary $S^1$, of which there are two distinct isomorphism classes.
 Furthermore, this new operator commutes with all other operators (as the ${\mathbb Z}_2$ acts trivially), and ${\cal O}^2 = 1$ (because it generates ${\mathbb Z}_2$).
 This new operator plays a role in the decomposition of the entire theory.

 In terms of symmetries, \begin{itemize} \item The worldsheet has a global $B {\mathbb Z}_2$ (one-form) symmetry, from the fact that we are gauging a trivially-acting ${\mathbb Z}_2$ zero-form symmetry. \item In the spacetime we have a gauge(d) $B {\mathbb Z}_2$ (one-form) symmetry. \end{itemize} Again, this naturally matches the usual correspondence between global symmetries on the worldsheet and gauge symmetries in spacetime.